Summary

 }

-The file main.cpp contains the main entry point of the program (the main function) which calls the hello function defined in the other file and quits afterwards:
+The file main.cpp contains the main entry point of the program (the main function) which calls the hello function defined in the other file and quits afterward:

 int main() {